jrhizor/elelem/README.md

 ## Why another LLM library?

-I recently tried to port a [production LLM-based application](https://www.mealtext.app/) over to LangChain.
+I recently tried to port [MealByMeal](https://mealbymeal.app/), a production LLM-based application, over to LangChain.
 The journey was not without its challenges.
 For starters, caching is currently unsupported for chat-based endpoints, specifically for `gpt-3.5-turbo`.
 Additionally, the interface for interacting with these endpoints felt quite awkward.